Tropical Amplitudes: Introduction

-Besides the study of the $\apt$ limit of string amplitudes, our approach contributes to a new geometrical understanding of field theory amplitudes since these can be written as integrals over the tropical moduli space.
-The net effect of that is to give to Feynman parameters\footnote{That are nothing but rescaled Schwinger proper times.} a geometrical meaning; they are the rescaled lengths of the edges they are associated to.
-Therefore, the components of the Feynman integrands have also a geometrical origin.
-In particular, the first Symanzik polynomial\footnote{We recall that the first Symanzik polynomial of a graph comes out as the result of integrating out the $g$ loop momenta in a Feynman diagram, while the second corresponds to the denominator of the Feynman integrand \cite{Itzykson-Zuber}.} of the graph is seen to be the determinant of the period matrix of the associated tropical graph, while the second is given in terms of Green functions on the graph.
-These observations are not new, and indeed they can be traced back to the inspiring papers \cite{Dai:2006vj,Green:2008bf}.
+Besides the study of the $\apt$ limit of string amplitudes, our approach sheds a new light on the geometry of field theory amplitudes: they are integrals over the tropical moduli space.
+The components of the Feynman integrands also acquire a geometrical origin: the first Symanzik polynomial is seen to be the determinant of the period matrix of the tropical graph, while the second is written in terms of Green's functions on the graph.
+Similar observations were made in~\cite{Dai:2006vj,Green:2008bf}.

-Several restrictions to the scope of this work are detailed along the text.
-All of these are recalled in the discussion in section \ref{sec:discussion} and presented as an invitation for further developments.